 Here are 20 QA interview questions for software testers to help them identify key testing areas and growth pointers for their career.

-It is a cyclic process which a defect follows through during its lifetime.
-It begins when a tester logs the bug and ends when he decides to close it after a thorough verification.
+It is a cyclic process in which a defect goes through different states during its lifetime.
+It begins when a tester logs the bug and ends when he decides to close it after thorough verification.
 Hence, the software bug life cycle is related to the defect found during testing.

 - New – A latent defect the tester enters for the first time, it’s by default in the new state.

-- Assigned – when the tester has logged the defect, the technical lead confirms the bug and assign it to the corresponding developer in the development team.
+- Assigned – When the tester has logged the defect, the technical lead confirms the bug and assigns it to the corresponding developer in the development team.
 The defect then enters into the Assigned state.

-- In Progress – The developer starts addressing the bug and is currently investigating the problem.
+- In Progress – The developer has started addressing the bug and is currently investigating the problem.
 At this point, there are two possibilities of either deferring or rejecting the issue.

 - Resolved – The dev team has fixed the defect, and it is ready for testing.

 - Verified – The QA team has tested the error with the latest build, and the tester has confirmed the defect as fixed.

 - Closed – It is the terminal state of a bug in the life cycle.
 The tester can close it after retesting or if he finds it a duplicate or considers it as Not a defect.